R0mb0/The_Atlas_for_the_Aspiring_Network_Scientist_exercises_in_R/README.md

 ![915.png](https://github.com/R0mb0/The_Atlas_for_the_Aspiring_Network_Scientist_exercises_in_R/blob/main/ReadmeImgs/915.png)
 ![916.png](https://github.com/R0mb0/The_Atlas_for_the_Aspiring_Network_Scientist_exercises_in_R/blob/main/ReadmeImgs/916.png)

 > _I've just converted the PDF document into images to extract the book's cover for reporting the book's link.
-Since I had all the images available, I've decided to upload all of them to the repository and display them :)_
+Since I had all the images available, I've decided to upload all of them to the repository and display them ¯\_(ツ)_/¯_
+> You're a hero for having arrived at reading this text ᕙ(  •̀ ᗜ •́  )ᕗ

 </details>